Federal Priorities for the 119th Congress: Access to Care

 Open enrollment education and outreach programs are essential to enabling individuals to find and select the healthcare coverage that is best for them.
 Congress must continue to increase funding for outreach and enrollment activities, to allow for as many individuals to access and enroll in the most appropriate coverage as possible.

 Every year, CMS issues a new rule governing the ACA marketplaces.
-CMS must ensure ACA plans offer quality coverage by implementing network adequacy standards, updating essential health benefit standards, strengthening standardized plan requirements, and making other changes that expand quality coverage.
+CMS must ensure ACA plans offer quality coverage by implementing network adequacy standards, strengthening standardized plan requirements, and making other changes that expand quality coverage.
+CMS must also ensure that the ACA marketplaces remain accessible by preserving the length of open enrollment, maintaining a robust enrollment website, and rejecting any waivers that would jeopardize access to quality, affordable care.

 Despite the great strides made by the Affordable Care Act, many Americans still struggle to afford healthcare.
-Congress and the administration must enact policies to improve the affordability of care for all, such as by permanently expanding enhanced subsidies for marketplace coverage and implementing the family glitch rule.
+Congress must enact policies to improve the affordability of care for all, such as by permanently expanding enhanced subsidies for marketplace coverage.

 Bolster Medicare